daniel1uno/Anonymize_panoramic_images/README.md

+**

-# Blur_faces_plates_panoramic_images
+## Blur_faces_plates_panoramic_images

+**
-Blur faces and licenses plates out of panoramic 360 images, this functions were created to use on large images (example data has 11000 x 5500 px).
+Blur faces and licenses plates out of panoramic 360 images, this functions were created to use on large images (example data has 11000 x 5500 px) obtained from mobile mapping.

-How it works: it takes larges images as input, the function *slice* is used to divided each image into multiple sections, then, those sections are passed to deep learning models in order to  detect and blur faces and license plates, once the detection has finished the function  *merge* is used to rebuild the original image.
+How it works: it takes larges images as input, the function *slice* is used to divided each image into multiple sections,

+then, those sections are passed to deep learning models in order to detect and blur faces and license plates, once the detection has finished the function *merge* is used to rebuild the original image.

-To detect faces retinaface is used: https://github.com/serengil/retinaface.git To detect licenses plates lpr_caffe_model is used: https://github.com/scorpiochang/Mobilenet-SSD-License-Plate-Detection.git
+To detect faces retinaface is used: https://github.com/serengil/retinaface.git

+To detect licenses plates lpr_caffe_model is used: https://github.com/scorpiochang/Mobilenet-SSD-License-Plate-Detection.git

+ #Structure:

+ - data folder contains example data
+ - results folder store the processed images
+ - weights folder store caffe license plate detection model
+ - functions.py contains all the functions created to run
+ - anonymizer.py start the program

+#How to use:

+ - Install requirements
+ - Modify blur_faces_licenses function in functions.py to adjust to your own necessity
+ - Run anonymizer.py, the program will ask for **input path** of images and **output path** for processed images

+There's also a logger built to store results of the processing

+python> 3.5 is required